-However, I kept mine rolled all the way down so there was plenty of length to cover my ankle motorcycle shoes.
+However, I kept mine rolled all the way down so there was plenty of length to cover my ankle-length motorcycle shoes.

 The jeans come with five pockets like most jeans, including a coin pocket which is big enough to even get gloved fingers into.